The 7 secrets of self-love

 Be unapologetically you, stop waiting for permission to be happy in yourself.
 If being unkind to yourself was going to work, it would have worked by now.
 You do not need anything to love yourself.
 You don’t need cars, houses, lovers, fancy clothes or holidays.
 You need to find self-love through constantly working on yourself.

-Here are seven secrets that helped me find self-love:
+Here are 7 secrets that helped me find self-love.

 Bringing these tips into your life will enhance your self-esteem and enable you to flourish as the unique and wonderful human being you are meant to be.

 Appreciation of who you are, what you are, what you do and what you stand for.
 Appreciate your good points and don’t hide them away.
 If you ask the average Brit to name something they like about themselves and something they don’t, you can guess which one generally gets emphasised.

 You have a duty to appreciate yourself so that others can appreciate you too.
 So, let your guard down and let people in and accept compliments.
 You are unique, so let your light shine brightly.